jmkeever070/jk---comp-challenge-2/readme.md

 Standard HTML and CSS

 ## Challenges
-I ran out of time
+With the holiday break and 3 different projects to work on this one was hard to complete fully.
+I feel I could have finished it completely but just ran short of time.

 ## Screenshots